EnigmaCurry/d.rymcg.tech/prometheus/README.md

 * Choose whether to run node-exporter or not (For collecting the Host metrics).
 * Choose whether to run cAdvisor or not (For collecting container metrics).

+By default, this installs Node Exporter, cAdvisor, and Alertmanager targets for the host (of (i.e., your Docker context).
+When you run `make config` you'll have the opportunity to add or change targets.
+You can also add targets from within the Prometheus UI, but they will not be saved if the container is reinstalled.

 ```
 make install
 ```